nyx-project/vyhub-documentation/docs/guide/shop/payment_gateway.md

 > If you want to test the payments with a sandbox account first, do the steps below, but with a `SANDBOX` application.

 1. Create a [PayPal Business](https://www.paypal.com/business) account or upgrade your account to a business account.
+If you don't want to upgrade your account, you can use the PayPal (Easy) integration (see below).
 2. [Create a REST API app](https://developer.paypal.com/developer/applications/) in the PayPal Developer settings.
 Make sure to create the app for the `Live` environment.